Skip to content

 4. Gut sensitivity/IBS

-Certain gut dysfunctions such as SIBO (small intestinal bacterial overgrowth) can be the cause of chronic gas and bloating.
+Certain gastrointestinal disorders and gut dysfunctions such as SIBO (small intestinal bacterial overgrowth) can be the cause of chronic gas and bloating.
 In a normal functioning gut, when you are not eating (during the night and in between meals), the migrating motor complex (MMC) pushes gut bacteria down into the large intestines, where most of it lives.

 However, sometimes this process can fail.
 In cases of decreased MMC function, bacteria meant to migrate grows up into the small intestines where it doesn’t belong.
 This wayward bacteria will eat what you eat, fermenting the food in the wrong area, causing gas, swelling, and SIBO.
 And when SIBO goes untreated for too long, it can lead to IBS (irritable bowel syndrome).